 When the English sailed up the James River in 1607 to the falls, they discovered an Indian village they called “Powhatan” atop a nearby hill.
 By the time of Richmond’s founding in the 1730s, that site was claimed by the Mayo family for its plantation known as “Powhatan seat.”
 In the 1800s, stories began to circulate that a large stone in the family burial ground there had served as the grave marker for Powhatan himself, the initial ruler encountered by the English at Jamestown in 1607.
-An guidebook from 1881 informed visitors that the boulder “marks the burial-place of the celebrated Indian potentate, and bears many curious carvings and symbols.”
-An early twentieth-century postcard displayed the setting of the “grave,” showing a strand of trees enclosing a wooden lattice above the river, highlighting the spot’s role as a tourist curiosity.
+An 1881 guidebook informed visitors that the boulder “marks the burial-place of the celebrated Indian potentate, and bears many curious carvings and symbols.”
+And an early twentieth-century postcard displayed the setting of the “grave,” showing a strand of trees enclosing a wooden lattice above the river, highlighting the spot’s role as a tourist curiosity.

 Lastly, the Virginia Department of Historic Resources as well as area repositories including Virginia Commonwealth University hold the remains of indigenous peoples excavated at various archaeological sites throughout the region, making them impromptu burial sites as they await repatriation.